 [Update: Henry Cavill has been cast as Superman]

-Superman: Man of Steel is tentatively set to hit theaters in 2012.
+Superman: Man of Steel is scheduled to hit theaters around holiday season 2012.